minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 in party lines and ideology would be more significant than fixing for other variables.

-// should i even include this hypothesis, if its just that 6mo > aggregate, already talked about this, shouldn't be a topic.
 //  add recency -> vote 4,5,6 with all prior contributions, to see whether more recent contributions have higher effect than less recent ones..
 (6mo prior vs. aggregate?)

 // COMPARE RESULTS, ADJ R^2 ETC. WITH THE STRATMANN MODEL
 // mention no-change results -> no contribution coefficient is significant...

 //  final result: relation between contributions and votes can be confirmed, but not the whether contributions are the actual reason for vote changes.. so no causal conclusion to be drawn from these results.

-// be critical of paper (either here or discussion)?

 #pagebreak()
 = Discussion and Conclusion